lizzieinvancouver/nsercallianceSNSF/_README.md

 1. Go in to Adobe and click on edit PDF (right side menu)
 2. Click on one of the links (you may need to request 'select all')
-3. Right-click and delete -- they should ALL delete
+3. Right-click and delete -- they should ALL delete The above somehow worked once... but I could not recreate it, so I ended up just removing it at the tex level:
+\hypersetup{nolinks=true}
+Pretty sure this needs to go AFTER usepackage{hyperref}.
+Also, I wonder if just deleting hyperref would do the trick?